ByCoquito1/google-forms-discord-webhook-logs/README.md

-# google-forms-discord-webhook-logs
+# Google Forms Discord Webhook Logs

-With this script you can receive via webhook the responses of the form.
+With this script you can receive via webhook the responses of the form, edit the color of the embed, and so more.

+IMPORTANT

 YOU CANNOT SELL THIS SCRIPT
 THIS SCRIPT IS COMPLETELY FREE